 As supposedly the first country to embrace Christianity, Armenia has the architecture to prove it.
 It is a country boasting 40,000 churches and monuments scattered throughout a picturesque landscape of snowy mountains, caves, and blankets of wildflowers.
 Whether you’re looking to experience castles, ruins, skiing, hot springs, or a taste of the ancient silk route, Armenia has it all.

-Facilities for travelers are fairly limited and Armenia will pose a challenge to the traveler, but it’s worth persisting.
-In the capital city, Yerevan, you can sit in Republic Square and take in the colorful markets, Arab influenced carvings and the pink volcanic rock buildings.
+Facilities for travellers are fairly limited and Armenia will pose a challenge to the ‘modern traveller’, but it’s worth persisting.
+For example, in the capital city of Yerevan you can sit in Republic Square and take in the colourful markets, Arab influenced carvings and the pink volcanic rock buildings.

 For up to date currency information, check the Currency Converter.